andyferris/Dictionaries.jl/README.md

   2.161 s (10000073 allocations: 846.35 MiB)
 ```

-Unfortunately, insertion appears to be the idomatic way of doing things with `Base.Dict`.
+Unfortunately, insertion appears to be the idiomatic way of doing things with `Base.Dict`.
 Compare the above to:

 ```julia